Onset of inertial magnetoconvection in rotating fluid spheres: Perturbation analysis

+where the parameter $\gamma$ is defined as $\gamma=j/\tau$, and in the $\nabla$-operator the $\phi$-derivative is replaced by its eigenfactor $im$.
+This allows us to transform equation \eqref{102} in the form,

-where $\gamma$ is defined by $\gamma=j/\tau$.
-In the $\nabla$-operator the $\phi$-derivative is replaced by $im$, of course.
-In equation \eqref{130} the magnetic field $\vec b$ appears only in the form of the boundary layer correction $\vec b_b$ which is required since the basic dissipationless solution does not satisfy all boundary conditions.
-For the same reason the Ekman layer correction $\vec u_b$ had to be introduced.
+where $\check{\pi}$ is the effective pressure.
+In equation \eqref{130} the magnetic field $\vec b$ appears only in the form of the boundary layer correction $\vec b_b$, required since the basic dissipationless solution does not satisfy all boundary conditions \citep{ZhangBusse1995}.
+For the same reason the Ekman layer correction $\vec u_b$ must be introduced \citep{Zhang1994}.